One thing we can all agree on - heading north on the weekends every summer.

 1. a small shelter or house, made of wood and situated in a wild or remote area.

-According to us lake-minded people, they’re both a place to spend the summer months with friends and family, soaking up the warm weather, and escaping from the weekly responsibilities back home.
-In the end it may just come down to each individual perspective, but as long as were all enjoying our time up north, we can collectively agree on how great it is to escape to the lake - no matter what you want to call it.
+According to us lake-minded people, they’re both a place to spend the summer months with friends and family, soaking up the warm weather and escaping from the weekly responsibilities back home.
+In the end, as long as we're all enjoying our time up north, we can collectively agree on how great it is to escape to the lake - no matter what you want to call it.